 But what does that mean for New Zealand and our cyber security industry as a whole?
 On October 25, 2017, that is the focus of the 3rd Annual Advance Cyber Security Summit, which will dive into the progress, developments and challenges that await us in the future.

-The Summit features presentations, a workshop that will help firms build the right security framework and industry-renowned speakers including NZTech chief Graeme Muller, Xero's Head of Security Engineering and Architecture Andrew McKeown, and panellists from CERT, MBIE and NCPO.
+The Summit features presentations, a workshop that will help firms build the right security framework and industry-renowned speakers including NZTech chief Graeme Muller, Xero's Head of Security Engineering and Architecture Aaron McKeown, and panellists from CERT, MBIE and NCPO.